 The ABC of flow: what flow at work stands for

 Flow is the latest buzzword in the entrepreneurial arena, but few people know what the term stands for exactly.
 Simply put, flow is a highly focused mental state characterized by complete immersion in a task during which a person takes almost no notice of the passage of time or their surroundings.

 The term was coined by Hungarian psychologist Mihály Csíkszentmihályi back in the 1970s, and it has since gained popularity among success-minded professionals and career coaches around the world.
-In essence, flow in the context of work is an equivalent of Zen in spiritual practice, as it relies on the Here and Now and as such helps boost focus, productivity, calmness, and work satisfaction.
+In essence, flow in the context of work is an equivalent of Zen in spiritual practice, as it relies on the here and now and helps boost focus, productivity, calmness and work satisfaction.